 - Analyzing current workflows to identify inefficiencies & bottlenecks

-- Implementing advanced technologies like RTLS, AI, and IoT
+- Implementing advanced technologies like manufacturing RTLS, AI, and IoT to build a complete digital twin Reducing waste & production costs through battle-tested process optimization techniques

 - Enhancing real-time visibility with automation & predictive analytics